 This perspective was spearheaded by Scholem, whose entire messianic conception was crisis-oriented and whose works have been sharply criticized by many researchers and intellectuals.
 Ben-Dov’s pointed critique of Scholem’s concept of redemption, attraction to anarchistic mysticism, and abhorrence of political messianism in writings is particularly notable.
 Schweid is equally critical, refuting Scholem’s philosophy and view of the Kabbalah as historically pivotal.
-Scholem has been strongly supported by Kabbalah and historical scholars, who claim that his study was purely scientific, whereas in actuality, the ‘Sabbatean syndrome’ was already evident in their Jewish and political identities.
+Scholem has been strongly supported by Kabbalah and historical scholars, who claim that his study was purely scientific, but the ‘Sabbatean syndrome’ was already evident in their Jewish and political identities.

 Kurzweil was the first to take issue with Scholem.
 By the 1950s, he had already identified weak points in Scholem’s research in the objective hubris of researching Jewish studies that conceals a new historiography of Judaism, according to which secularization is immanent in traditional Judaism.
 Kurzweil argues that Scholem, through rehabilitation of the controversial Sabbatai Zevi, presents him as a legitimate leader and ascribes progressive views to him.
 On the other hand, Sabbatai Zevi’s most notable opponent, Rabbi Jacob Sasportas, is presented as ‘a Jewish Inquisitor’.
 It emerges that anyone who attacked the apologetics of the Berlin Hokhmat Israel school of thought is tainted with a purely secular identity.
 One who seeks to accord supreme authority to the research of historical realities ‘is diverting attention from the authentic wellsprings of human spirituality, namely religion on the one hand and poetry and art on the other, drowning his soul in the depths of fine detail in worlds distant from that of his own spirit’.